nwarwick/portfolio/src/_projects/chomp.md

 description_paragraphs: ["Chomp is a 2D game in which you play as a worm trying to survive in world where other worms are trying to kill you for some reason.
 The world is filled with power-ups and other items that can aid you in your quest to not die.
 The game was built by William Tsease and myself."]
 live_url: "https://github.com/nwarwick/chomp"
 technologies: [C#, Unity]
+created_at: '13-04-2017'
 ---

-<%= render ProjectPage.new(title: resource.data.title, image_url: resource.data.image_url, description_paragraphs: resource.data.description_paragraphs, live_url: resource.data.live_url, technologies: resource.data.technologies) %>
+<%= render ProjectPage.new(title: resource.data.title, image_url: resource.data.image_url, description_paragraphs: resource.data.description_paragraphs, live_url: resource.data.live_url, technologies: resource.data.technologies, created_at: resource.data.created_at) %>